This article is not about the actual technique used to replace the background but the complications that come with the idea in the first place.

 When it is asked, “can you replace the background” these many factors have to be considered even before the retouching begins.

-If you have a photo that needs any form or digital adjustment check out the main photo restoration page for details on what other services I offer and how you can hire me.
+If you have a photo that needs any form or digital adjustment check out the main photo restoration page for details.
+Working out how much does a photo restoration cost can be tricky so check out some samples and prices om our photo restoration prices page.